qosdil/tt-fraudsters-suspender/README.md

 AWS does not seem to provide a tool for us to truncate a Cognito user pool.
 So, you can use this command to clean up your test Cognito user pool in case you want to start over from fresh.

-> WARNING: make sure that you don't put the user pool of real or production systems in the `/.env` file.
+> WARNING: make sure that you do not put the user pool of real or production systems in the `/.env` file.

 Command example:
 ```